-Creating a stronger culture of innovation

-Regions with good innovation performance have within them communities of people who thrive on innovation.
+Creating a stronger culture of innovation Regions with good innovation performance have within them communities of people who thrive on innovation.
 This is illustrated by the growth that has taken place over the last 20-30 years in places such as Silicon Valley (USA), Singapore and the Cambridge area in the UK, which has led to a concentration of innovators and innovative behaviour.
 In comparison this passion for innovation does not appear to exist in the East Midlands to the same extent.
 Important initiatives such as Nottingham Science City will help to address this deficit, however, we need to take action across the region to create a better environment for innovation, in which innovators and more innovative behaviour are encouraged and supported.

-3. An Innovation Strategy for the East Midlands

-... a strategy of focusing the majority of innovation investment on pro-active support of the business and research strengths of the region.
+www.eminnovation.org.uk 3.
+An Innovation Strategy for the East Midlands ...a strategy of focusing the majority of innovation investment on proactive support of the business and research strengths of the region.
 Our ambition is to develop the East Midlands as an innovation focused economy; to do this we must address deficiencies in our innovation infrastructure and processes and create an environment where businesses can flourish.
-To achieve this we will target and build upon our existing strengths and assets; focusing the majority of innovation investment on targeted and pro-active support to the industrial and research strengths of the region's key sectors.
+To achieve this we will target and build upon our existing strengths and assets; focusing the majority of innovation investment on targeted and proactive support to the industrial and research strengths of the region's key sectors.
+This RIS is based on four interlinked themes: